Tax Strategies for Doctors

 Tax planning for doctors helps hard-working physicians take advantage of all the tax deductions, tax credits and tax exemptions that Congress and the Internal Revenue Service (IRS) will allow.
-These tax breaks and tax strategies offer ways physicians can reduce their taxable income.
+These tax breaks and tax strategies offer ways for physicians to reduce their taxable income.

 Physician Tax Deductions

-One way physicians can pay less tax is by careful tax planning to reduce the amount of taxable income, taking all the allowed deductions and protecting those deductions from being phased out.
+One way physicians can pay less tax is by careful tax planning to reduce their taxable income, taking all of the allowed deductions and protecting those deductions from being phased out.
 Common deductions include:

-Tax-loss harvesting is the act of selling a losing investment in a taxable account to intentionally realize the loss.
-While this may not sound so good, physicians can use the first $3,000 of losses to offset ordinary income, saving the average physician $1,000 to $1,500.
+- Tax-loss harvesting is the act of selling a losing investment in a taxable account to intentionally realize the loss.
+While this may not sound appealing, physicians can use the first $3,000 of losses to offset ordinary income, saving the average physician $1,000 to $1,500.
 Do you have a loss larger than $3,000?
 No problem.
 Losses in excess of $3,000 can be carried forward indefinitely until the amount is exhausted.

-Home mortgage interest is a common tax deduction for physicians, especially those with large homes and larger mortgages.
-Physicians can also deduct the interest on up to $100,000 worth of a home equity line of credit (HELOC) if used for home acquisition or improvement.
+- Home mortgage interest is a common tax deduction for physicians, especially those with large homes and larger mortgages.
+Doctors can also deduct the interest on up to $100,000 worth of a home equity line of credit (HELOC) if used for home acquisition or improvement.

-All of these deductions are subject to limits so physicians should consult their tax specialist.
+All of these deductions are subject to limits, so physicians should consult their tax specialist for guidance.

 It seems like most of the tax code is written to benefit doctors who own their practices.
-For example, self-employed physicians receive a virtually unlimited tax deduction for business-driven expenses like travel, lodging, airfare,, computers and mobile phones, office equipment, office supplies, medical equipment, board exam fees, licensing fees, continuing medical education expense and membership dues.
-Doctors who are not self-employed can still deduct these expenses but they are only allowed to deduct the portion that exceeds 2% of their adjusted gross income, a limitation that means most employee physicians get no tax benefit at all for covering these expenses out-of-pocket.
+For example, self-employed physicians receive a virtually unlimited tax deduction for business-driven expenses like travel, lodging, airfare, computers and mobile phones, office equipment, office supplies, medical equipment, board exam fees, licensing fees, continuing medical education expenses and membership dues.
+Doctors who are not self-employed should try to negotiate reimbursement for these expenses since employee physicians get no tax benefit at all for covering these expenses out-of-pocket.